Dog Benadryl Dosage Calculator

 πBenadryl Dosage Calculator

-Quick reference based on 1mg per 1lb body weight
+Quick reference for benadryl for dogs dosage based on 1mg per 1lb body weight

 | Dog Weight | Dosage (mg) | 25mg Tablets | 50mg Tablets | Liquid (12.5mg/5ml) |